JoshuaOrtizR/Digital-Forensics/Security & Response Tools.md

 An intrusion detection system (IDS) is a device or software application that monitors a network for malicious activity or policy violations.
 Any malicious activity or violation is typically reported or collected centrally using a security information and event management system.
 Some IDS’s are capable of responding to detected intrusion upon discovery.
 These are classified as intrusion prevention systems (IPS).

-There is a wide array of IDS, ranging from antivirus software to tiered monitoring systems that follow the traffic of an entire network.
+There is a variaty of IDS, ranging from antivirus software to tiered monitoring systems that follow the traffic of an entire network.
 The most common classifications are:

 - **Network intrusion detection systems (NIDS):** A system that analyzes incoming network traffic.
 - **Host-based intrusion detection systems (HIDS):** A system that monitors important operating system files.